dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 However it does make use of a few tricks that might prove to be of value elsewhere.
 Namely the trick that is used to get the number of days in a give month.
 Also if a solution like this where working as expected it might help address some additional issues when it comes to making this kind of solution to the problem at hand.
 Still lets just go with the simpler solution for now, but maybe throw a few more use case examples at it.

-## 3 - Setting tie of dates to midnight
+## 3 - Setting time of dates to midnight

-One thing that comes to mind when doing this is if I should set the tie of the date objects to a standard time, and then just take into account what day is was.
+One thing that comes to mind when doing this is if I should set the time of the date objects to a standard time, and then just take into account what day is was.
 In some situations this might be all that I care about when making working things out with this.
 That is that I am just interested in the difference in days between two dates in terms of the year, month, and day.
 It would nit be to hard to adjust the dates, just have a method that will return a new date object that has the same values when it comes to what I care about preserved but with all values that have to do with time of day set to zero.

 ```js
 var setTimeMidnight = function (d) {